priyanshuchahar/IG-REPORT-BOT/README.md

 <br>
 ├  Over 470 k users active.
 <br>
-├  Bot can report a account with max 2.4 M Followers.
+├  Bot can report a account with max 2.4 M Followers.h
 <br>
 ├  It is very easy to use just by following the steps in the video on my channel.
 <br>